 Deferred tax can arise as a result of timing difference or temporary differences in accounting.
 Given below are the two most generic forms in which deferred tax may arise for any enterprise.

 1. Deferred Tax Asset

 Deferred tax assets arise when the tax amount has been paid or has been carried forward but has still not been recognized in the income statement.
-The value of deferred tax asset is created by taking the difference between the book income and the taxable income.
+The value of deferred tax assets is created by taking the difference between the book income and the taxable income.
 For example, a case of deferred tax may arise if the tax authority recognizes revenue or expenses at different points of time than that set by an accounting standard.
 Any deferred tax asset is useful in plummeting the company’s future tax liability.

 Situations when Deferred Tax assets may arise

 Following are the reasons which give rise to deferred tax assets.